pic

 julia>

 The second way to apply map arises when the function foo takes multiple arguments.
-In case foo is a two-argument function, the syntax is map(foo, x, y), returning a new collection whose i-th element is foo(x[i], y[i]).
-When the collections x and y have different sizes, foo is applied element-wise until the shortest collection is exhausted.
-This rule applies even when either x or y is a scalar, in which case map would return a single element.
+When this is the case, the syntax is map(foo, x, y), returning a new collection whose i-th element is foo(x[i], y[i]).
+Importantly, if the collections x and y have different sizes, foo is applied element-wise until the shortest collection is exhausted.
+This rule applies even when x or y are scalars, in which case map would return a single element.

-For demonstrating its use, let's consider the addition operation.
-As you may recall, + denotes both an operator (e.g., 2 + 3) and a function (e.g., +(2, 3)).
+To demonstrate its use, let's consider the sum operation.
+Recall that + denotes both an operator (e.g., 2 + 3) and a function (e.g., +(2, 3)).
 By using + in particular as a function, map can perform element-wise additions across multiple collections.

 x = [ 1, 2, 3]